 I recently attended Francis Taylor Building’s annual compulsory purchase legal update seminar.
-Richard Glover QC chaired the afternoon seminar and presented the session on business extinguishment compensation, which was a philosophical but highly thought provoking look at the Lands Tribunal’s latest business loss compensation decision, a case in which I gave evidence.
+Richard Glover QC chaired the afternoon seminar and presented the session on CPO valuation and business extinguishment compensation, which was a philosophical but highly thought provoking look at the Lands Tribunal’s latest business loss compensation decision, a case in which I gave evidence.

 Filling in the evidential gaps

 Intriguingly he started by describing recent research by Peter Carruthers (http://tiny.cc/no-conscious-thought), a Professor of Philosophy, who concludes that judgments, decisions, intentions and goals are not tied to sensory experiences and never figure in working memory or become conscious.
 Professor Carruthers points out that we only ever recognise our decision-making from what does become conscious, such as visual imagery and the words we hear ourselves say in our heads.
 As such, Carruthers concludes that conscious thought, judgment and volition are all illusions.